Causes of death

 Premature mortality is a good high-level indicator of the overall health of a population, being correlated with many other measures of population health: there are significant differences between the premature death rates in different areas, reflecting a wide range of underlying differences between these populations.

-Bolton is as expected when comparing them to Greater Manchester for the majority of under 75 premature mortality indicators; being significantly worse than the national benchmark for cardiovascular diseases, heart disease, cancer, liver disease and respiratory disease.
+Bolton is as expected when comparing them to the North West region for the majority of under 75 premature mortality indicators; being significantly worse than the national benchmark for cardiovascular diseases, heart disease, cancer, liver disease and respiratory disease.

 Preventable Mortality